Andre Iguodala: 2004–05 season: Rookie season

 Iguodala was selected 9th overall in the 2004 NBA draft by the Philadelphia 76ers.
-When Iguodala was selected, ESPN personality Dick Vitale commented that it was a mistake for the Sixers to take him, saying "Iguodala was a [27 percent] shooter from the college three-point line.
-He's not going to be able to play", Iguodala used this as motivation in what proved to be a very productive rookie season.
-Iguodala was thrust into the starting lineup immediately during his rookie season and was the only 76er to play and start all 82 regular-season games plus 5 playoff games, becoming a favorite target of Allen Iverson in the process, often connecting on highlight-reel dunks on passes or alley-oops from Iverson.
-Iguodala proved his versatility, as he was the only rookie and 76er to record a triple-double that season, doing it against the defending champion Detroit Pistons.
-In the game, he scored 10 points, caught 10 rebounds and dished out 10 assists.
-During the season, he averaged 9 points, 5.7 rebounds, 3 assists, 1.7 steals, and 32.8 minutes per game.
+When Iguodala was selected, ESPN personality Dick Vitale commented that it was a mistake for the Sixers to take him, saying: "Iguodala was a [27 percent] shooter from the college three-point line.
+He's not going to be able to play."
+Iguodala used this as motivation in what proved to be a very productive rookie season.
+He was thrust into the starting lineup immediately and was the only 76er to play and start all 82 regular-season games plus five playoff games, becoming a favorite target of Allen Iverson in the process, often connecting on highlight-reel dunks on passes or alley-oops from Iverson.
+Iguodala proved his versatility, as Iguodala was the only rookie and 76er to record a triple-double that season, doing it against the defending champion Detroit Pistons.
+In that game, he scored 10 points, caught 10 rebounds and dished out 10 assists.
+During the season, Iguodala averaged 9.0 points, 5.7 rebounds, 3 assists, 1.7 steals, and 32.8 minutes per game.
 His efforts were rewarded when he was named to the All-Rookie First Team and started on the rookie team during the Rookie Challenge portion of All-Star Weekend.
-He finished fourth in voting for NBA Rookie of the Year.
+Iguodala finished fourth in voting for NBA Rookie of the Year.

 2005–06 season: Sophomore season

-Now a permanent fixture in the 76ers' starting rotation, Iguodala was the only Sixer to play in and start all 82 games in his second season.
+Already a fixture in the 76ers' starting rotation, Iguodala was the only Sixer to play in and start all 82 games in his second season.
 On February 17, 2006, at the Rookie Challenge, Iguodala won MVP honors for his 30-point performance in the Sophomores win.
-A day later, he participated in the Slam Dunk Contest.
-His first dunk was a simple windmill, but then for his second dunk he received a pass from Allen Iverson off the back side of the backboard, then leapt under the board and put in the reverse on the other side and was awarded a perfect score of 50 points.
-In the final round, he did a behind-the-back dunk and followed with a reverse.
-The award however was given to Nate Robinson, in a controversial decision, as Robinson had missed 14 straight dunk attempts before hitting his final one.
+The next day, he participated in the Slam Dunk Contest.
+Iguodala's first dunk was a simple windmill.
+Next, he received a pass from Allen Iverson off the back side of the backboard, leapt beneath the board, and reverse dunked on the other side, earning a perfect score of 50 points.
+In the final round, Iguodala did a behind-the-back dunk and followed with a reverse.
+However, in a controversial decision, the award was given to Nate Robinson (who had missed 14 straight dunk attempts before succeeding on his last).
 Iguodala averaged 12.3 points and 5.9 rebounds on the season.